readrba

-The Reserve Bank of Australia publishes lots of useful statistical tables on its
+The Reserve Bank of Australia publishes lots of useful statistical tables on its website.
+The {readrba} package helps you:

 You can import the data using either the table number or the series ID.